OnkelTem/audipomarks/README.md

 And many more.

-### What are marks?
+### Marks

 Marks are basically a list of timecodes.
 They are usually used as stop points for the player to allow for A-B repetition or for fast and precise navigation through an audio recording.

 In Audipo player you create marks by tapping the <img src="doc/audipo-add-mark-button.png" width="30" style="vertical-align: bottom"/> button.

-You can also open the list of mark in a separate window and fine-adjust any mark with the precision of hundredths of a second.
+You can also open the mark list in a separate window and fine-adjust any mark with the precision of hundredths of a second.

 ![Audipo marks](doc/marks.png)